rothnic/windmill-mcp/README.md

 # Install dependencies
 npm install

-# Option 1: Complete setup with local Windmill instance
-npm run dev:setup

-# Option 2: Generate without Docker (use your own Windmill instance)
+# Generate the MCP server (fetches spec, generates code, applies overrides, builds)
-npm run dev:mcp:ready
+npm run generate

-# This will:
+# This single command performs:
 # 1. Fetch OpenAPI spec from Windmill
 # 2. Generate MCP server code in build/
 # 3. Apply any overrides from src/overrides/
+# 4. Build the TypeScript code to JavaScript

-# The generated code is in build/ and ready to use
+# The generated and compiled code is in build/ and ready to use
-# Run the runtime loader which handles everything:
+# Run the runtime loader which handles version management:
 node src/runtime/index.js
 ```